 Making Sense of the Law on race discrimination for employees

 Race discrimination law as it applies in the workplace is contained in the Equality Act 2010.
 If you have suffered discrimination of race in the workplace, you should bring your case to a specialist race discrimination lawyer.

-Direct race discrimination is where a person is treated less favourably on the grounds of their race, colour, nationality, or ethnic or national origin.
-This need not be the person’s own race, for instance it is direct race discrimination where someone is treated less favourably because of their partner’s race.
+Direct race discrimination is where you are treated less favourably on the grounds of your race, colour, nationality, or ethnic or national origin.
+This need not be your own race, for instance it is direct race discrimination where you are treated less favourably because of your partner’s race.
 The test of less favourable treatment is comparative and the comparator may be a specific or hypothetical individual.

 Indirect race discrimination at work where a provision, criterion or practice is applied to everyone, but a racial group is put at a particular disadvantage compared to other people.
 To succeed, you need to demonstrate disadvantage as a result of the provision or its application.
 A race discrimination claim can be defended if it can be objectively justified.
 This is where it can be demonstrated to be a proportionate means of achieving a legitimate aim.

 Harassment or unwanted conduct that violates your dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
 The harassment need not be because of your own race for it to be unlawful.